Some thoughts on pacing and planning your year’s work for AP Calculus AB or BC. The ideas are my own and are only suggestions for you to consider.

 Make your calendar up in advance and stick to it.
 You won’t help the students by getting behind; in college they will have to go a lot faster than in high school.
 Help them get used to it.

-I hope this helps you get started and keep a proper pace thru the year.
+I hope this helps you get started and keep a proper pace through the year.